themhz/Paid-Downloads-for-virtuemart/README.md

 Description
 =============================
 This is a package for virtuemart 2.0.22a or later versions that enable's paid downloads for electronic goods to be purchased from your website.
-This plugin enables you to upload files such as zip,png and other to your joomla website.
+This plugin enables you to upload files such as zip to your joomla website.
 Those files are stored in the database as blob.
-Links are protected and unique for each visitor that purchases a file from your server.
+Unique links are created automatically for each file you upload and is protected for each visitor that purchases a file from your server.

 You can view your visitors and the downloads that happen.When a visitor purchases a product, a link will be activated for 30 days and an e-mail will be sent to the purchaser.